 In relating his impressions of Dom Boniface Osländer (Abbot of Saint Paul-Outside-the-Walls from 1895-1904), Blessed Ildephonsus Schuster writes that Abbot Osländer, “when already advanced in years, said that he still discovered new truths in the Rule, new wellsprings of consolation that altogether inebriated the soul.”
 Writing to a friend, Blessed Schuster said, “The Rule will illumine you at life’s inevitable crossroads.
 When you read the Rule, or hear it read, do not consider it a book like any other.
 It was given you by God as the straightest way of life.”

 Filled with the Spirit of All the Just

-I have been reading the Holy Rule and listening to it being read for some forty years.
+I have been reading the Holy Rule and listening to it being read for over forty years.
 I never tire of it.
 Like the Sacred Scriptures woven into it on every page, the Rule conceals one layer of meaning under another, too many to be exhausted in a lifetime.
-The last page of the Constitutions of Silverstream Priory express the reverence in which we hold the Rule of Saint Benedict and are resolved to keep it:
+The last page of the Declarations of Silverstream Priory express the reverence in which we hold the Rule of Saint Benedict and are resolved to keep it: